gallati/stellarpy/README.md

 [Output]: 104.11701982066045
 ```

-This result can be improved significatibly optimizing our model by using the function `find_minimum` function.
+This result can be improved significatibly optimizing our model by using the function `find_minimum`.

 ```sh
 Rmin, Lmin, Tmin, error_min = find_minimum(star=Altair, x0=None)